-A graduate student who believes he/she was unjustly evaluated in a course must discuss the matter privately with the professor involved by the end of the second week of the regular semester (Fall or Spring) following the term in which the student received the grade in question.
-Grade appeal hearings are normally heard during the Fall/Spring semesters unless all parties agree to an earlier hearing.
+A graduate student who believes he/she was unjustly evaluated in a course must discuss the matter privately with the professor involved by the end of the second week of the regular semester (fall or spring) following the term in which the student received the grade in question.
+Grade appeal hearings are normally heard during the fall/spring semesters, unless all parties agree to an earlier hearing.
 In the event the student is unable to contact the professor by the beginning of the third week of the regular semester, the student should contact the department chairperson in order to set up a meeting with the faculty member (or to meet with the department chairperson if the faculty member is no longer on campus).
 The complete grade appeal process can be found at wiu.edu/policies/gradeapp.php.

 Each department offering graduate work as a field of specialization has a graduate committee.
-Shortly after the student has been admitted to the School of Graduate Studies, and prior to his or her first registration, the student must consult the chair of his or her graduate committee or assigned academic adviser.
+Shortly after the student has been admitted to the School of Graduate Studies, and prior to his or her first registration, the student must consult the chair of his or her graduate committee or assigned academic advisor.
 Graduate committees have general supervision over the work of their department's degree students.
-Until the Departmental Graduate Committee assigns the student to an adviser, the committee assumes responsibility for the student's general orientation and program of study.
+Until the Departmental Graduate Committee assigns the student to an advisor, the committee assumes responsibility for the student's general orientation and program of study.

 A temporary grade of “I” (incomplete) indicates that the student has been unable to complete coursework due to circumstances beyond his or her control.
 A request for an incomplete grade at the graduate level may be approved at the discretion of the faculty member.
 Students failing to complete the required coursework within one year will receive a grade of “F.” Faculty members may approve an extension of time for the incomplete.
-Some academic departments have automatically extended their capstone/exit option courses (i.e. thesis, applied project, etc.) and students should contact their academic adviser to identify courses with automatic extensions already in place.
+Some academic departments have automatically extended their capstone/exit option courses (i.e., thesis, applied project, etc.), and students should contact their academic advisor to identify courses with automatic extensions already in place.
 Completion of a graduate degree will not be allowed with incomplete grades posted Fall 2006 or after on the transcript.

 An integrated baccalaureate and master’s degree program provides the opportunity for outstanding undergraduates to earn both degrees in five years.
 Typically, a baccalaureate degree requires four years to complete and a master’s degree requires an additional two years.
 However, the integrated degree programs are intended to be accomplished over a period of five years.
-In addition to allowing students to earn both degrees a year early, the integrated program may include additional opportunities to participate in a variety of experiential educational activities such as a master’s project or thesis.
+In addition to allowing students to earn both degrees a year early, the integrated program may include additional opportunities to participate in a variety of experiential educational activities, such as a master’s project or thesis.